System Maintenance occurs every Friday.

 EOS, ESD and How to Differentiate

 Electrical Overstress (EOS) and Electrostatic Discharge (ESD) account for most of the field failures observed in the electronics industry.
-Although EOS and ESD damage can at times look quite similar to each other, the source and the solution can be quite different.
+Although EOS and ESD damage can at times look quite similar to each other, the source each and the solution can be quite different.
 Therefore, it is important to be able to distinguish between the two mechanisms.
 The semiconductor industry needs knowledgeable engineers and scientists to understand these issues.
-EOS, ESD, and How to Differentiate is a 2-day course that offers detailed instruction on EOS, ESD and how to distinguish between them.
+EOS, ESD and How to Differentiate is a 2-day course that offers detailed instruction on EOS, ESD and how to distinguish between them.
 This course is designed for every manager, engineer, and technician concerned with EOS, ESD, analyzing field returns, determining impact, and developing mitigation techniques.

 Register for this Course